De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Why not a self-dual nominal quantifier?

-Thus \textit{unify} is necessary in order to guarantee \textit{reflexivity} --- the most basic property of implication --- for an extension of \textsf{BV} with a self-dual nominal quantifier.
-In the next section, we explain why the \textit{unify} rule is problematic for modelling processes as predicates.
+The above illustrates why \textit{unify} should be admissible in order to guarantee \textit{reflexivity} --- the most basic property of implication --- for an extension of \textsf{BV} with a self-dual nominal quantifier.
+In the next section, we explain why the \textit{unify} rule is problematic for modelling processes as formulae.